Compact Proofs of Model Performance via Mechanistic Interpretability

 \section{Related Work}

-\paragraph{Generalization Bounds} Prior work in the PAC-Bayes framework~\citep{zhang2021understanding,nagarajan2019uniform,dziugaite2017computing} proves generalization bounds over learning procedures, which are similar to the global performance bounds we consider in this work.
-These proofs tend to provide statistical guarantees~\citep{huang2018survey,huang2023survey} about the outputs of a known stochastic training procedure, while we seek to bound the performance of particular trained models.
+\paragraph{Generalization Bounds} Prior work in the PAC-Bayes framework~\citep{zhang2021understanding,nagarajan2019uniform,dziugaite2017computing} proves generalization bounds over learning procedures, \ifbool{neurips}{which are }{}similar to the global performance bounds \ifbool{neurips}{we consider}{considered} in this work.
+These proofs tend to provide statistical guarantees~\citep{huang2018survey,huang2023survey} about \ifbool{neurips}{the }{}outputs of a known stochastic training procedure, while we seek to bound the performance of particular trained models.

 \paragraph{Formally verifying neural networks} Most prior work formally verifies neural networks either via model checking~\citep{katz2017reluplex, cheng2017maximum} or by relaxing the problem setting and taking an automated theorem proving approach~\citep{8418593, 10.1145/3290354, gowal2018effectiveness, mirman2018differentiable, raghunathan2018semidefinite} to verify \emph{local} robustness properties.
 These proof strategies tend to be derived by examining only the network architecture.
-We take an approach more akin to interactive theorem proving~\citep{harrison2014history} and verify \emph{global} performance properties by reverse-engineering the neural network weights.
+We take an approach more akin to interactive theorem proving~\citep{harrison2014history} and verify \emph{global} performance properties by reverse-engineering the \ifbool{neuripsonly}{}{neural network }weights.

 \paragraph{Mechanistic Interpretability} Finally, mechanistic interpretability is the subfield of the broader field of understanding model internals \cite{rauker2022towards}, which is too large to faithfully summarize.
 Our work takes most direct inspiration from efforts to deeply understand how either toy models \cite{nanda2023progress, Chughtai2023, oswald2023transformers, akyurek2022learning} or small pretrained text transformers \cite{wang2022interpretability, hanna2023does} implement algorithmic tasks, generally by performing ablations and SVD.
 In contrast, we formally prove that a transformer implements an algorithm.